Bacon

 Key Techniques

-- Oven-baking on sheet pan for even cooking of large quantities
+- Oven-baking (preferred for even cooking and batch preparation)

 Classic Dishes